Quer-io/Quer.io/README.md

 The aim of this project is to build an Approximate Query Processing (AQP) engine -- i.e., a software layer on top of a relational database, that allows us to obtain fast, approximate answers to aggregate queries, with the help of Machine Learning models.

 Chosen implementation is Python for the application and Postgres for the database.
-Machine learning components are built using Scikit Learn and the graphical user interface is build using Kivy.
+The Querio library will be importable as a Library.
+Machine learning components are built using Scikit Learn and the optional graphical user interface and application is build using Kivy.

 ## Installation